raghuvir1/2022Fall_projects/README.md

 Now these are being dropped.

 ![A comparison of the 5 scenarios run in this updated simulation can be seen before.](comparison_plot.png)

+## Result
+We were able to regenerate the results for the hypotheses tested originally and test out two more hypotheses.
+Furthermore, we made the code more dynamic, scalable and reliable.